stackunderflow-stackptr/stackptr_tools/docs/source/api.rst

 .. function:: GET /csrf

 	Returns a CSRF token.
-All requests made with API keys are exempt from CSRF checks, so you'll only need this to POST to /login and create an API key for your app yourself.
+All requests made with API keys are exempt from CSRF checks, so you will not usually need this.

-	Note: This will be replaced with something better and this function will be removed in future.
+   The Android app uses this to POST to /login, get a session and create an API key automatically for you.

+   The Web UI uses this before the post to /ws_token as the CSRF token obtained when the page first loaded may be expired if the websocket connection drops and reconnects a long time after the page first loaded.

+   This endpoint does not support CORS for obvious reasons.

 Update location
 ===============